openedx/xblock-drag-and-drop-v2/README.md

 Enabling in Studio
 ------------------

-You can enable the Drag and Drop XBlock in studio through the advanced settings.
+You can enable the Drag and Drop XBlock in Studio through the Advanced Settings.

 1. From the main page of a specific course, navigate to `Settings -> Advanced Settings` from the top menu.
-2. Check for the `advanced_modules` policy key, and add `"drag-and-drop-v2"` to the policy value list.
+2. Check for the `Advanced Module List` policy key, and add `"drag-and-drop-v2"` to the policy value list.
 3. Click the "Save changes" button.